Ashok Varadhan

-Biography
+Early life

+He is the son of mathematician S. R. Srinivasa Varadhan.
+He graduated from Duke University with a double-major in mathematics and economics.

+Career

-He became a partner at Goldman Sachs at age 29 – one of the youngest ever – after joining the firm as an associate only four years earlier.
-He briefly worked at Merrill Lynch after graduating from Duke University with a major in mathematics and economics.
+He briefly worked at Merrill Lynch after graduation, on their swaps trading desk, eventually becoming a vice-president at the firm.
+He later joined and then became a partner at Goldman Sachs at age 29 – one of the youngest ever – after joining the firm as an associate only four years earlier.
 In the 2000s, his derivatives-trading desk earned billions of dollars for the firm.
-In 2015 he was transferred from New York to the London office (a typical move for Goldman Sachs executives slated for senior leadership).
+In 2015 he was transferred from New York to the London office.
 He was briefly sole head of the securities division in 2018, during a leadership reshuffle.
 He is considered a protégé of former CEO Lloyd Blankfein.

+Personal life

 He has lived in New York City for most of his life.
-He is the son of mathematician S. R. Srinivasa Varadhan, and has three children.
+He has five children.
+He is married to Alyssa Varadhan.